lappi-lynx/weather_widget_client/README.md

 - [X] ThemeProvider for themes customization
 - [X] The website is responsive and look nice on all screens
 - [X] The website works in all modern browsers
+- [X] Responsible, adaptive design
-- [ ] Add info about humidity, clouds, precipitation
+- [X] Add info about wind, clouds, precipitation
 - [ ] Add weather icons
 - [ ] Unit tests
 - [X] City autocomplete requests are cached in browser (localStorage)
-- [ ] Add compact mode to show in a round box
+- [ ] Add compact mode to show daly forecast in a round box (separate component & URL) -
--
 ### Theme support
 `dark` (by default) and `light` themes supported